luisaveiro/localhost-databases/README.md

 [TablePlus](https://tableplus.com/) is a modern, native tool for database management that supports whole set of relational databases (and some NoSQL).

+[Postman](https://www.postman.com/) enables you to easily explore, debug, and test your APIs while also enabling you to define complex API requests for HTTP, REST, SOAP, GraphQL, and WebSockets.

 ## Changelog